yoarch/regal/README.md

 # regal
-a simple regular alarm for terminal
+Simple CLI regular alarm

-a very simple terminal regular alarm in seconds/minutes/hours that will play a song and display a message every x amount of time.
+A very simple terminal regular alarm supporting seconds, minutes and hours that will play a song and display a message every x amount of time.

-# installation
+# Installation
 ```sh
 yaourt -a regal
 or
 yay -a regal
 ```

-# usage
+# Usage
 <pre>
 <b>regal</b> [EVERY_X_TIME] [TIME_MODE] [HOW_MANY_TIME] [AUDIO_PATH]
 <b>options:</b>